goodlyrottenapple/Holiday-inator-3000/README.md

 1) `runP <no_of_weeks> <date>` where `<no_of_weeks>` is the number of weeks/weekends to retrieve data for and `<date>` is the initial date, passed in as a string with the format "YYYY-mm-dd".
 I.e. to retrieve for flights for the next 3 weeks, starting on the 1st of May, 2017, do: `runP 3 "2017-05-01"`

 2) once `runP` finishes, it will save the results into a JSON file called `out.json`.
-To get cheapest flight, load up the JSON file by typing `db <- loadDB "./out.json"` into the ghci REPL and then call `queryDB db <max_price>`, where `queryDB db 40` will show return flights to anywhere, from London Luton/Stansted, Birmingham International or East Midlands Airport for under £40.
+To get the cheapest flights, load up the JSON file by typing `db <- loadDB "./out.json"` into the ghci REPL and then call `queryDB db <max_price>`, where `queryDB db 40` will show return flights to anywhere, from London Luton/Stansted, Birmingham International or East Midlands Airport for under £40.

 3) TODO: be able to change source/destination airports :P